sea-kg/ctf01d/README.md

 * up - the flag putting/checking into the service is successful
 * down - service is not available (maybe blocked port or service is down)
 * corrupt - service is available (available tcp connection) but it's impossible to put/get the flag
-* mumble - waited for a time (for example: for 5 sec), but service hasn't replied
+* mumble - wait for a while(for example: for 5 sec), but the service doesn't reply
 * shit - checker does not return correct response code

 ## Acceptance of the flag